• Home

 Skill #6 - Time Management

-But don't worry.
-Managing your time between cases doesn't have to be as daunting as it sounds.
+But don't worry; managing your time between cases doesn't have to be as daunting as it sounds.
 It's all about setting priorities and understanding which cases require more research and analysis and which can be handled based on your experience.

 So, how do you create a balanced plan to handle your cases effectively?
 It all starts with dividing your time based on the intensity of the case and the amount of time you need to dedicate to each one.
 This will help you prioritize your workload and ensure you give each case the attention it deserves.

 And let's not forget about the importance of staying organized.
-Whether using a physical planner or a digital app, keep track of your deadlines, meetings, and other important details.
+Whether using a physical planner or a digital app, keep track of your deadlines, meetings, and other essential details.
 That way, you'll be able to stay on top of your workload and avoid any last-minute surprises.

 So, if you're ready to manage multiple cases simultaneously, start honing your time management skills today.